beginning of content

 Perinatal depression is common during both pregnancy (prenatal depression) and after childbirth (postnatal depression).
 Many women with these conditions may not realise they have depression.

-Postnatal depression is much more serious than ‘baby blues’.
+Postnatal depression is different and much more serious than 'baby blues'.
 Along with the usual symptoms of depression, if you have postnatal depression you may question your ability to care for your baby and find it difficult to feel attached to your baby.
 You may sometimes have thoughts of harming yourself or your baby.

 Perimenopausal depression

-When should I seek help?
+When should I see my doctor?

 Your doctor will ask how you have been feeling and if you've had any physical symptoms.
+They will ask if you have symptoms of depression, such as:

 How can I help a woman with depression?